Technical barriers to trade

 Meetings of the TBT Committee

 The Committee usually holds three formal meetings per year.
+These are sometimes preceded by workshops or thematic sessions.
 Meetings are open to all WTO members and observer governments.
 International intergovernmental organizations — several of them standardizing bodies — also participate as observers in the Committee.
 See also rules of procedure for meetings of the Committee and guidelines for observer status.

 The current chair of the TBT Committee is .